EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 The first step is to convert the equivalent schema in your PostgreSQL system, generated from the original MySQL.

-We used `mysqldump --compatible=postgresql --no-data` to get a dump which matched PostgreSQL's quoting rules.
-This file still required some manual editing to cleanup some of the issues, such as removing MySQL's "Engine" specification after a CREATE TABLE statement, but this resulted in a script in which we were able to create a skeleton PostgreSQL database with the correct database objects, names, types, etc.
+We used `mysqldump --compatible=postgresql --no-data` to get a dump which matched PostgreSQL’s quoting rules.
+This file still required some manual editing to cleanup some of the issues, such as removing MySQL’s “Engine” specification after a CREATE TABLE statement, but this resulted in a script in which we were able to create a skeleton PostgreSQL database with the correct database objects, names, types, etc.

 Some of the considerations here include the database collations/charset.
 MySQL supports multiple collations/charset per database; in this case we ended up storing everything in UTF-8, which matched the encoding of the PostgreSQL database, so there were no additional changes needed here; otherwise, it would have been necessary to note the original encoding of the individual tables and later convert that to UTF-8 in the next step.